MTN PRESENTS NYEGE NYEGE 2018

 The MTN Nyege Nyege festival came, saw and beyond conquered this past weekend and I’m going through some serious Post Festival Depression(PFD).The struggle to get back to my regularly scheduled programming has been real.
-It took me forever to unpack, sort my laundry and cut my wristband off; I had the absolute time of my life.
-This right here is easily in my top three favorite moments in life, and that’s saying something because I’m out here living!
+It took me forever to unpack, sort my laundry and cut my wristband off.
+I had the absolute time of my life.
+This right here is easily one of my top three favorite moments in life, and that’s saying something because I’m out here living!

 After being voted 2017’s best event, this year’s festival promised to be even bigger and better and boy did it not disappoint with Telecomm giants MTN sponsoring the event.4days of nonstop partying with over 300 artists from more than 30 countries on 5 different stages.
 The venue; Nile Discovery Beach.

 Ghile, Dennis and I opted to do 2 of the 4 days and set off for Jinja all bright eyed and incredibly excited Friday afternoon.
 Using the scenic, serene and very enjoyable Kayunga road, we got to Jinja in about 3 hours.
 Heading straight to the hotel; Brisk Triangle in hopes of checking in quick, grabbing a bite and heading to Nyege, we arrived to the most depressing scene ever!
 Brisk Hotel is not what it advertises itself to be online; it’s a lie, an ugly lie!
 We were duped,catfished….hotelfished!